Scholarships and Awards

 Classics majors are eligible to apply for a variety of scholarships to support undergraduate study of the Classical languages and civilization of the ancient Greeks and Romans.

 Every year, the Department of Classical Studies awards scholarships to majors in Classical Studies in support of their studies here on the Bloomington campus and abroad in Greece and Rome, either travelling or in study abroad programs.
 Applications are available in January and February from the Department office (Morrison 323) and the deadline is usually in the week before spring break.
-For details, contact the Department office (855-6651) or the academic advisor, Kim Hinton.
+For details, contact the Department office (855-6651) or the academic advisor, Professor Bannon.
 You may be eligible to apply for more than one of these awards, so please consult the descriptions below for eligibility requirements.

 - Lillian Gay Berry Scholarship: Established by Lillian Gay Berry, who taught Latin at Indiana University from 1902 to 1943, for students majoring in Latin.

 - David and Jenny Curry Scholarship: Established in 1944 by Jenny Foster Curry in honor of her husband to assist students interested in the study of Greek and Latin.
 Curry scholarships are given for study on the Indiana University campus and also for study abroad.